aws/amazon-finspace-examples/ManagedkdbInsights/hdb_backup/README.md

 # HDB Backup
-This script can be used to backup an existing filesystem based HDB to FinSpace with Managed kdd Insights.
+This script can be used to backup an existing filesystem based HDB to [FinSpace with Managed kdb Insights]().

 A test hdb (in hdb.tar.gz) has been provided, you must untar this to use in the script, script assumes the hdb is accessible by file system.